khanathar5/Athar-Web/README.md

 # Athar Web

-Athar Web Web is a website template built using HTML, CSS, and JavaScript.
+Athar Web is a website template built using HTML, CSS, and JavaScript.
 It offers a modern and responsive design for various web applications and businesses.

 ## Introduction